 - a.
 It shall be responsible for organizing the Internal Audit Division as well as appointing or removing the head of Internal Audit and key internal auditors. - b.
-It shall review and approve the interlocking positions of the Chief Internal Auditor in other entities and ensure its compliance with the Bank's Interlocking Policy. - c.
-It shall perform oversight function over the Internal Audit Division. - d.
-It shall recommend the approval of the Internal Audit Charter which formally defines the role of Internal Audit and oversees its implementation. - e.
+It shall perform oversight function over the Internal Audit Division. - c.
 It shall review the annual internal audit plan to ensure its conformity with the objectives of the Bank.
-The plan shall include audit scope, resources and budget necessary, and timetable for its implementation. - f.
-It shall ensure that Internal Audit Division examines, evaluates, and improves the effectiveness of risk management, internal control, and governance processes of the organization. - g.
-It shall review the internal audit reports, report major issues to the Board, and ensure that management is taking corrective actions in a timely manner to address weaknesses, non-compliance with policies, laws and regulations, and other issues identified by auditors. - h.
-It shall conduct discussions with management on the effectiveness of the internal control system. - i.
-It shall ensure that the internal audit function maintains an open communication with senior management, the Board Audit Committee, external auditors, and supervisory authority. - j.
-It shall review and approve and report to the Board of Directors the annual performance appraisal of the head of Internal Audit. - k.
+The plan shall include audit scope, resources and budget necessary and timetable for its implementation. - d.
+It shall ensure that Internal Audit Division examines, evaluates and improves the effectiveness of risk management, internal control and governance processes of the organization. - e.
+It shall review the internal audit reports, report major issues to the Board and ensure that management is taking corrective actions in a timely manner to address weaknesses, non-compliance with policies, laws and regulations and other issues identified by auditors. - f.
+It shall conduct discussions with management on the effectiveness of the internal control system. - g.
+It shall ensure that the internal audit function maintains an open communication with senior management, the Audit Committee, external auditors and supervisory authority.

+- h.
+It shall report to the Board of Directors the annual performance appraisal of the head of Internal Audit and key audit officers. - i.
 It shall recommend for approval of the Board of Directors the remuneration of the head of Internal Audit as well as the key audit officers.